Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 A future with an effective regulatory system?

-In a system of proper regulation, other methods of agriculture might develop and flourish, such as mixed cropping, and using organic nutrition to create strong plants which can better resist attack from pests and diseases.
+In a system of proper regulation, other methods of agriculture might also develop and flourish, such as mixed cropping, and using organic nutrition to create strong plants which can better resist attack from pests and diseases.

-A greater awareness and understanding of pest attack and impact might also spread among farmers.
 For example, if pollen beetle is spotted on oil seed rape, farmers might be tempted to spray crops immediately (and unnecessarily).
 A study by ADAS confirmed that crops were sprayed when in the majority of cases, infestation levels were so low that treating the crops had been unjustified, since crops can and do recover from pests if infestation is below certain levels.

 ADAS graphic showing unnecessary use of insecticides